paarc/paarc.github.io/content/mission.md

 - The current spontaneous push against systemic racism is consolidated into a sustainable, organized movement for radical change.

-Tasks of the coalition
+PAARC Priorities
 ------------------

-In order to realize the values mentioned above, the members of PAARC will work to:
+In order to realize the goals mentioned above, the members of PAARC will work to:

 - Maintain a database of resources, such as action item checklists, slide decks, instructional tools, and organizing strategies, for student groups to use in their efforts against systemic racism.
 - Keep a record of the work that student groups have done to push for change at their institutions.
 This record could include lists of demands made by student groups, and a log of accomplishments and setbacks at individual universities.